 If you are not the uninsured driver, but someone in an accident with an uninsured driver, you have rights.
 Once you find out the person that caused your wreck does not have insurance, call the police.
 The police can hold the at-fault party responsible for driving without insurance, issuing a citation and possibly revoking the driver’s license.
 Then, seek compensation through your own insurance provider.

 With uninsured/underinsured motorist insurance in Texas, your insurance company should cover your damages after a collision with an uninsured driver.
 Since this is not a required type of insurance in Texas, however, you may not carry it on your policy.
 Contact your insurance company to ask whether you have this coverage after a collision.
 If not, your other option for recovery may be a personal injury lawsuit.
 Bringing a lawsuit against the at-fault driver could hold him or her personally accountable for your damages.
-Work with a San Antonio injury attorney for assistance with cases involving uninsured drivers.
+Work with a car accident attorney in San Antonio for assistance with cases involving uninsured drivers.